 At certain times in life, you may find yourself looking for the guidance of a reliable and experienced lawyer.
 A great lawyer can make a significant difference to a client’s legal issues.
 Whether you are looking for legal help in a family law matter, securing fair compensation after an accident, or protecting you from false charges, you must have a good lawyer in your corner.
 Here are 7 traits you should look for in a lawyer.

 1) Relevant experience

-Law is a vast field, and lawyers tend to be specialized.
+Law is a vast field, and lots of lawyers are choosing to specialize in a certain area.
+This is the reason why there are birth defect lawyers, labor lawyers, criminal lawyers, physical injury lawyers, and much more.
 It is rare to find lawyers who are experts in every subject.
 Hence, as a first step before hiring a lawyer, you should find out if a lawyer has relevant experience in dealing with legal matters related to your specific case.
 If you are looking for someone to draft a will, the lawyer you hire should have sufficient experience in that area.
 Similarly, if you are looking for legal help in the event of a car crash, you should look for car accident injury lawyers depending on your location, for example in Chicago.